 Most loyalty partners are fairly selective when it comes to determining what brands to partner with.
 It takes a lot of resources to build out the campaigns, manage order inquiries and set up tracking.

 To set your brand apart so that loyalty partners are in interested in working with you, there are a few things to know and do:

 - Establish competitive commission rates.
 Commission rates are a critical deciding factor that will ultimately dictate whether a loyalty partner will choose to work with a brand or not.
-Many of these partners are looking for competitive commission rates or a minimum rate because they often use part of their commission earnings to help fund their rewards programs, whether this be in the form or cash back or in a points format.
+Many of these partners are looking for competitive commission rates or a minimum rate because they often use part of their commission earnings to help fund their rewards programs, whether this is in the form of cashback or in a points format.

 - Be easy to work with.
 Loyalty partners want brands that are easy to work with and offer a simple commission structure.
 Though some of these partners are willing to work on different compensation tiers, generally a standard commission structure is the most desirable.

 - Strategically increase commissions.
-As the partnership develops and proves to be fruitful for both parties, many loyalty partners also want to promote brands who are open to increasing commission during special events or when higher rewards are offered such as with double or triple points or cash back.
-This creates greater incentive not only for the consumer, but for the loyalty/brand partnership as well.
+As the partnership develops and proves to be fruitful for both parties, many loyalty partners also want to promote brands that are open to increasing commission during special events or when higher rewards are offered such as with double or triple points or cashback.
+This creates a greater incentive not only for the consumer but for the loyalty/brand partnership as well.